 Terrestrials are 'Earth-like' planets with an abundance of silicates, rocks, and metals.

-- Iron planet, most of his mass due to a large percentage of iron, i.e. Mercury's core contains up to 70% of its entire mass.
+- Iron planets are defined by having a mass mostly composed of a large percentage of iron.
+For example, Mercury's core contains up to 70% of its entire mass.

-- Coreless planet, a planet with a rocky mantle, but without a differentiated metal-based core
+- Coreless planets planets have a rocky mantle, but without a differentiated metal-based core

 - Planets with a fluid surface:

-- Ocean planets are referring to planets which are covered by an ocean of water
+- Ocean planets are refer to planets which are covered predominately by an ocean of water.

-- Lava planets are referring to planets which are covered by an ocean of molten rock
+- Lava planets are referring to planets which are covered by oceans of molten rock.

 - Super-Earths have a mass higher than earth, but lower than 17 earth masses.